1890 - 1896

 Since coming to the Department of Veterinary Science in 2003, Dr. Horohov has authored and co-authored 59 scientific articles and 18 other publications and has received ~$2 million in research support.
 He has made numerous research presentations at national and international meetings and has mentored 1 M.S. and 6 Ph.D. students.
 He has also directed 5 post-doctoral researchers in his laboratory and hosted two visiting scientists.

 For the past several years he served as associate chair for the Department of Veterinary Science and is member of the UK Institutional Care and Use Committee.

-Dr. Horohov is currently the Interim Chair of the Department of Veterinary Science and the Interim Director of the Maxwell H. Gluck Equine Research Center.
+Dr. Horohov was Interim Chair of the Department of Veterinary Science and the Interim Director of the Maxwell H. Gluck Equine Research Center from 2014 until September 2015 when he was appointed Chair of the Department of Veterinary Science and the Director of the Maxwell H. Gluck Equine Research Center.